Capital and universal credit

 How capital affects a universal credit award

-If you move to universal credit from another benefit because you have received a migration notice, you may still qualify for universal credit for a period of time even if you have capital above £16,000.
-See our moving to universal credit section for more information.
+If you moved to universal credit from tax credits because you received a migration notice, you may still qualify for universal credit for a period of time even if you have capital above £16,000.
+See our transitional protection page for more information.

 If you have capital of £6,000 or less (combined capital in a joint claim) it is ignored and does not affect your universal credit award.